 Learn about the structure and function of the human skeleton by making models of the spine and paper bone models.

-Find out how to keep your bones strong and healthy with this activity learning about foods that are good for bone strength and what happens when you break a bone.
+Discover how to keep your bones strong and healthy with an activity to learn about foods that are good for bone strength and what happens when a bone is broken.

 How much sugar?

-Discover how much sugar drinks contain with this fun matching task.
+Discover how much sugar drinks contain with a simple matching task.

 Why do balls bounce?

-Investigate why and how balls bounce with this super simple bouncing balls investigation.
+Investigate why and how balls bounce with a super simple bouncing balls investigation.

 Which material would make the best hockey puck?